purplescorpion1/StreamFileServer/README.md

 <br>
 Alternativly you can use the source code as explained below

-### How To Insstall via source code - All opperating systems that can run node
+### How To Install via source code - All opperating systems that can run node
 Requires node.js https://nodejs.org/en <br>
 ``` git clone https://github.com/purplescorpion1/StreamFileServer.git ``` <br>
 ``` cd StreamFileServer ``` <br>